 Foreign Gift Reporting

-On June 22, 2020, the Department of Education announced the implementation of a new online reporting system through which institutions must submit their Section 117 information.
+The Department of Education has an online reporting system through which institutions must submit their Section 117 information.
+That information is posted for the public on the Department's website.

 How to Report